peterbay/CircuitPython-online-IDE2/README.md

-# CircuitPython Online IDE 2.0
+# CP Online IDE 2.0

-CircuitPython online IDE is a browser-based IDE for CircuitPython supported microcontrollers.
+CP online IDE is a browser-based IDE for CircuitPython supported microcontrollers.
 No installation needed.
 Handy and powerful.

 This Project is currently under Alpha (inner test).
 You are welcome to try it out and give feedbacks.